inviqa/MX_HelperBar/README.md

 Navigate to: _Stores -> Configuration -> Advanced -> Developer -> Debug_
 and select _"Yes"_ for the option with label _"Enabled Helper Bar for Admin"_

 Then refresh the page and you will see the Helper Bar at the bottom of the screen.
-If you wish, you can temporary hide it by pressing the 'X' or using CTRL + ` as keyboard shortcut.
+If you wish, you can temporarily hide it by pressing the 'X' or using CTRL + ` as a keyboard shortcut.

 ## Commands

-What follows is a list of commands currently available, this will grow with time and get better with time (like wine does).
+What follows is a list of the commands currently available.
+This list will grow and get better with time (like wine!).

 ### Clear Cache

-This command allow you to refresh cache types as if you were doing it from the Magento _Cache Management_ page.
+This command will allow you to refresh cache types as if you were doing it from the Magento _Cache Management_ page.

 Start typing 'Cache' in the Helper Bar textbox to see the list of available commmands.
 All the following are valid commands: